-Come learn the benefits of sugar scrubs as well as how often and why use them.
+Learn the benefits of sugar scrubs and how often and why you use them.
 This DIY beauty product is amazing and does wonderful things for your skin!

 Benefits of sugar scrubs for Skin

 Ever wonder how to get naturally soft skin and feel like you spent an afternoon at a relaxing, rejuvenating spa?
 There's a simple way to do this at home - sugar scrubs or, as they can also be called, body scrubs.

-- Beyond its ability to pamper you with natural ingredients at an extremely inexpensive cost, a sugar scrub is a good choice to exfoliate and smooth your skin, even if it’s extremely sensitive.
+- Beyond its ability to pamper you with natural ingredients at an extremely inexpensive cost, a sugar scrub is an excellent choice to exfoliate and smooth your skin, even if it's extremely sensitive.

 - Sugar scrubs brighten tired, dull-looking skin to promote healthy, smooth, and flawless skin.

-- Sugar scrubs also fight skin aging in a natural way.
+- Sugar scrubs also naturally fight skin aging.

-- Another benefit of a sugar scrub is that it can be used all over the body, not just the face.
+- Another benefit of a sugar scrub is that it can be used all over the body, not just on the face.
 Just like the face, the body needs exfoliation, too!

 - To help free ingrown hairs, you can use a sugar scrub in a circular motion, which is less abrasive than a back-and-forth movement on your skin.